Coyne was the representative for Pennsylvania’s 14th congressional district and was a Democrat. He served from 1981 to

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Coyne is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Coyne was the primary sponsor of 2 bills that were enacted:

 - H.R.
 927 (103rd): To designate the Pittsburgh Aviary in Pittsburgh, Pennsylvania as the National Aviary in Pittsburgh.